-I am currently a graduate student at York University in the Social and Personality Psychology Department, working with Richard Lalonde in the Cultural Collective Lab.
+I am completing my PhD at York University in the Social and Personality Psychology Department, working with Richard Lalonde in the Cultural Collective Lab.

 I completed my M.Sc at Western University in 2017 in the Personality and Measurement program under the supervision of Paul Tremblay.